emreguenduez/job-application-coach/README.md

 ### 7. Import the OpenAPI Credentials:

-Copy and paste the provided OpenAI API key from the report.
+Copy and paste the provided OpenAI API key from the email have sent to you.
 In n8n editor and inside the credentials section, enter the OpenAI API key and save it.
 Go to workflow and select this credential for each of the 3 agents and then activate the workflow.

 ## 📡 How It Works